 The reasons behind the discomforts listed above like night sweats and chills are due to a woman’s body going through its various changes during the stage of life.
 The woman’s body is preparing for menstruation cycles to end, which can cause fluctuations in weight.
 These fluctuations can include unpredictable gains or losses.
 These weight changes may be related to the fact that her pre-menopausal eating habits are also changing.
 In other words, a woman going through menopause may be feeling like her body is running at 100 miles an hour while she’s standing perfectly still.

 There are a couple of reasons why she may be having trouble with sex.
 First, her vagina may get drier.
 That can lead to painful or uncomfortable intercourse.
 She may have vaginal infections more often.
 And, her sex drive may decrease.

 During menopause, many women begin to have problems with urinary incontinence.
 They try to exercise, they sneeze or cough, or they have a good laugh, and suddenly they’re leaking urine.
 At other times, they may have a hard time getting to the bathroom in time.
 They may have bladder infections more often, too.
-All this is not only uncomfortable, but she may feel deeply humiliated about it.
+All this is not only uncomfortable, but may also be deeply humiliating.

-About the same age as menopause usually happens, women start having trouble sleeping.
+Around the time menopause hits, women can start having trouble sleeping.
 They may have problems falling asleep, staying asleep, or waking up during the night.
-If they’re having night sweats, that can wake them up, as well.
-And, if the sweating was profuse, now they have to change the bed before they can go back to sleep.
-The lack of adequate sleep can make her feel exhausted and unhappy.
+If they’re having night sweats, that can wake them up as well.
+And, if the sweating is profuse, they have to change the bed before they can go back to sleep.
+The lack of adequate sleep can make them feel exhausted and unhappy.

 Menopause is often associated with moodiness, and there is some truth in that.
 The reason that happens is unclear.
 The exhaustion, the stress of a changing family, and just dealing with all the symptoms of menopause can all affect her mood.